- Make Me December with Soundstream b2b Prosumer

 - Final M-Plant Release Of 2013

 - Bodytonic at Other Voices

-- Bodytonic Podcast: The Analogue Cops
+- The Bodytonic Podcast: Somadrone

 Dave Taylor was in the Mr. Jones house last thursday for an awesome night of butt-shakin, bass-drivin music that left one's ears in quite the happy state on friday morning.
 While Chewy was still finishing his warmup we brought Dave into the little sideroom in the Pod and left him all alone with Senior Shortie, who picked his brains about life in LA, his multiple aliases, and his many friends in the game...